Blessing114/ICMC/README.md

 This is C++ implement (with python code to generate data) of the paper "Incremental Maximal Clique Enumeration for Hybrid Edge Changes with Vertex Scope Constraints", ICDE 2022.
 ## Data generation
 All data are stored into the *DATA/final_file* folder.
-The real-world networks can be freely accessed online:https://snap.stanford.edu/data/;http://networkrepository.com/index.php.
+The real-world networks can be freely accessed online:https://snap.stanford.edu/data/ or http://networkrepository.com/index.php.
 The synthetic graphs are generated using the graph generator tool $NetworkX$ and $GTGraph$.
 Run the jupyter file to generate add_minus/mix/degree related data.
 ## Data preparation